e107-eFiction/efiction-e107-integration/README.md

 ### Goals:
 1. e107 theme used directly with eFiction frontend (and admin)
 2. Separated e107 users and eFiction authors - make relation between them (alias members / authors / admins)
+3. **Priority:** get searchform outside efiction to be able to use it on e107 pages

 **Integration**